Victor Backman (ice hockey)

-Victor Backman is a Swedish professional ice hockey forward who is currently playing for GCK Lions of the Swiss League.
+Victor Backman (born June 16, 1991) is a Swedish professional ice hockey forward who is currently playing for HC Thurgau of the Swiss League (SL).

 Playing career

-In 2007 Backman represented Göteborg 1 in TV-pucken, scoring two goals and six assist in eight games.
+In 2007 Backman represented Göteborg in TV-pucken, scoring two goals and six assist in eight games.

 Backman scored his first Elitserien goal on December 26, 2011, against Joakim Lundström of Timrå IK.
 He scored his second goal on the game winning shot in the shootout of the same game which ended in a 2–1 win for Frölunda.

+During the 2011–12 season, Backman was loaned to Borås HC in HockeyAllsvenskan, posting 10 goals and 16 assists in 44 regular season games, plus another nine points in 10 playoff contests.
+Over the following season he split time between VIK Västerås HK and IK Oskarshamn, before signing fully with Oskarshamn for the 2013–14 season, where he contributed 8 goals and 7 assists across 45 games.

+In 2014–15, Backman moved abroad to Denmark's top tier the Metal Ligaen, playing for Herning Blue Fox and the following season for Herlev Eagles.

+Backman’s next major stint came in Norway with Stjernen Hockey for the 2016–17 season, where he delivered an impressive 54 points (26 G, 28 A) in 40 regular season games, helping propel his team into the playoffs.